Demystifying Digital – Florida’s Online Notary Law and the Imperative for Institutional Compliance

 Remote Online Notarization, often referred to as "RON," is an entirely digital service where various documents can be electronically signed and notarized online through a device equipped with a camera and microphone.
 In Florida, only a notary public certified for online operations is permitted to conduct these online notarizations.

-• System Requirements
+System Requirements

 • A reliable, high-speed internet connection.

-• Up-to-date web browser and operating system.
+• The latest version of a web browser and operating system.

-• A Passport from any country
+• Passport from any country (no USCIS stamp required)

-• Florida Driver License or ID Card
+• Florida Driver’s License or ID Card

 • U.S. Uniformed Services ID Card